ChameleonCloud/CC-Ubuntu/README.md

-# CC-Ubuntu16.04
+# ARM-CC-Ubuntu16.04

-This directory contains the scripts used to generate the Chameleon KVM and bare-metal Ubuntu images.
+This directory contains the scripts used to generate the bare-metal Ubuntu images for ARM64.
 It relies on diskimage-builder.

 ## Installation